trex-paxos/trex-paxos-jvm/README.md

 The only subtle thing above is the `highestAccepted` entry.
 We use `highestAccepted` to learn the full range of slots that a majority of nodes know that the last leader attempted to fix.
+The max value returned defines the full set of slots that must be prepared.

-In this implementation a new leader first issues `prepare` for the slot higher than the last it knows to be fixed.
+In this implementation a new leader first issues a `prepare` for the slot higher than the last it knows to be fixed.
 The new leader will instantaneously send the response message to itself which includes it's own `highestAccepted`.
 When it gets a majority positive response it computes `max(highestAccepted)` and streams for that range of slots.

+Intuitively, we can think of the first message as a leader election.
+Hence we call `N` a "ballot number" and we consider the responses to be "votes".
+In a three node cluster a leader only needs to exchange one message to be elected.
+It immediately streams small prepare messages for the full range of slots.
+These may be batched into a single network packet.

-## Fifth, The invariants
+## Fifth, Durable State Requirements

 The state of each node is similar to the following model: